Why I’m Here for You

 So, how did I get here?

 My caregiving journey began in 2013 when my mother’s health declined due to cardiovascular disease, leading to her becoming a double-leg amputee.
-To manage her care details—doctors' appointments, medications, and support services—I created a "black book" to stay organized amid the chaos.
+I learned quickly that navigating care means becoming your own project manager, and I built systems to keep up.

 Sarah and Her Dad